bccp/website/pages/people/oliver-zahn.rst

    :align: left
    :height: 200px

-Oliver Zahn is a computational/theoretical astrophysicist and recently appointed Executive Director of BCCP.
+Oliver Zahn is a computational/theoretical astrophysicist and the Executive Director of BCCP.
 He originally came to Berkeley as inaugural Center Fellow after undergraduate work at Max-Planck-Insitute for Astrophysics and NYU, as well as doctoral work at Harvard and Heidelberg.
-Zahn oversees Berkeley's cosmology program as well as its new data science initiative.
 Trained as a multipurpose cosmologist, his research program tries to advance the understanding of the origin and evolution of structure in the Universe by applying a variety of analytical and numerical methods to complementary astrophysical